murderteeth/rarity-masterwork/README.md

 ```

 ## How to use masterwork items in your game
 The key feature of a masterwork longsword is the +1 attack bonus it grants its wielder.
 The masterwork contract exposes these special features through the `IEffects` interface found in the [Effects library](contracts/library/Effects.sol).
-In the case of a longsword, query its attack bonus like this:
+In the case of a longsword, you can simply query its attack bonus like this:

 ```solidity
 int8 attack_bonus = masterwork.attack_bonus(longswordToken);
 ```

-In your game you probably want to support masterwork and common items at the same time.
+In your game you probably want to support masterwork and common items side-by-side.
 But the common items contract doesn't support `IEffects` and reverts if you try to call any IEffects functions.
 You could use branching logic, but that won't scale as you consider new item contracts in the future.
 Monsters in the Barn had this problem.
-So the library was updated to use both common and masterwork items by talking to the common items contract through a [wrapper contract](contracts/core/rarity_crafting_common_wrapper.sol) that adds the same `IEffects` interface used by masterwork.
+So the library was updated to use both common and masterwork items by talking to the common items contract through a [wrapper contract](contracts/core/rarity_crafting_common_wrapper.sol) that implements the same `IEffects` interface used by masterwork.

 Going back to the masterwork longsword, if you want to compute the correct attack bonus for your summoner you now have two options:
 - Call `masterwork.attack_bonus(longswordToken)` directly (and add some branching logic for common longswords)
 - Use the common item contract wrapper so that you can call `IEffects` functions on either contract

 Another option is to let the library do it for you by using its `EquipmentSlot` and `Combatant` structs.
-This is how Monsters in the Barn is implemented, so that's the best reference.
+This is how [Monsters in the Barn](contracts/core/rarity_adventure-2.sol) is implemented, so that's the best reference.
 For now consider this code snip:
 ```solidity
 import "../library/Combat.sol";